MStarRobotics/Fractal-Recipe-Generator/CONTRIBUTING.md

 - TypeScript is strict.
 Fix types rather than ignoring them.
 - CI runs lint + typecheck + build.

+### Pre-commit hooks

+This repo uses Husky + lint-staged to prevent committing code that fails:

+- Prettier formatting
+- ESLint (no warnings allowed)
+- TypeScript typecheck

+If the hook fails, fix the errors and re-stage your changes before committing.

+### CI pipeline

+The unified `master-pipeline` workflow runs on every push and PR:

+- Lint, typecheck, and build
+- Dependency audit (high severity)
+- CodeQL security analysis

 ## Testing

 - Unit-level checks are done via typecheck and lint.